Shibuya could be the ideal first stop in a new virtual world

-It’s no trick, Shibuya Ward wants costumed partygoers to avoid congregating at its famed crossing outside Shibuya Station once again this year.
+It’s no trick: Shibuya Ward wants costumed partygoers to avoid congregating at its famed crossing outside Shibuya Station once again this year.
 In return, officials are offering a treat: A 3D Halloween on a screen in your home.

 Telecoms company KDDI, along with the Shibuya government, held Virtual Shibuya au 5G Fes last year, too.
 A reported 400,000 people logged on over the duration of the event (though it wasn’t without glitches), but others hit the streets of Shibuya anyway.